How to Deposit an Article in Spectrum

 Click on "Browse" to select the file from your computer and click "Upload."

-On the next screen, you will see a Word or PDF document icon, depending on the file type you uploaded.
+On the next screen, you will see a Text document icon (depending on the file type you uploaded).
 If the publisher has specified that you must place an embargo on your article, you can set a date when the article will become fully available.
-Click "Next."
+To do this:

 - We recommend that you paste in the abstract for your article.
 More people will find your article while searching the Web.

 - Enter the names of each author.
 You also have the option to include their email address and/or an ORCID researcher identifier.

 - Choose your Concordia department from the drop-down menu marked "Divisions."

 - In the "Refereed" section, indicate whether the article has been refereed/peer-reviewed.

 - You have the option to add keywords that describe your article.
 Adding some keywords will help people find your work on the Web.

 - You have the option to paste in your references as well.
 Although not required, adding references improves the findability of your work on the Web.